Microsoft Teams is great!

 In this blog post, we’re going to explain these terms and help you understand the best investments for upgrading your business collaboration capabilities to start making phone calls with Teams today.

 Six months after its release, Microsoft announced that Teams would fully replace Skype for Business as the main voice platform for the company.

 Direct Routing is one of a few solutions available to make a real phone call from within Teams, expanding your voice reach beyond Teams-to-Teams calls to the PSTN (Public Switched Telephone Network) — the standard phone network — enabling users to place calls just like they would using a phone.

 What really distinguishes Direct Routing as an option is that it provides calling capabilities to Teams by connecting Teams to standard telephony tools.
 This might be a PBX and/or SBC.

 - PBX (Private Branch Exchange): A private telephone network used within an organization.
 A PBX enables you to have more phones than physical phone lines, connect users to the PSTN, and transfer calls internally between users and different call queues.

 - SBC (Session Border Controller): A device that protects and regulates IP communications, an SBC is deployed at network borders and is used to regulate all forms of real-time communication.

-- Alternative #1: Cross launch apps: Applications like RingCentral, Cisco Jabber, and Zoom (among others) all enable PSTN (or similar) calling from Teams.
-But unlike Direct Routing, these solutions are not truly integrated — they just place the call from another application.
-This removes benefits like federated presence, and cannot deliver the streamlined workflows and centralisation of records delivered by unified communications.
-Suggested reading: How To Make an External Call with Microsoft Teams
+- Cross-launch apps: Apps like RingCentral, Cisco, and Zoom enable PSTN calling from Teams.
+But unlike Direct Routing, these solutions are not truly integrated — they just make the call from another app.
+This removes benefits like federated presence, and can’t deliver the streamlined workflows and centralization of records delivered by unified communications.

 What is SIP trunking?